Aviation Security Operational Command Unit: Aviation and Roads Policing Unit (Traffic Unit)

 One of the key operational units within SO18 is the Aviation and Road Policing Unit.

-The unit is manned by a small group of traffic officers, trained in Road Collision Investigation, Traffic Law Enforcement are experienced in dealing with collisions and incidents involving vehicles around the airport.
+The unit is staffed by a small group of traffic officers, trained in Road Collision Investigation, Traffic Law Enforcement are experienced in dealing with collisions and incidents involving vehicles around the airport.
 They also work alongside the Air Accidents Investigation Branch (AAIB) of the Department for Transport where a vehicle may have been involved in an aircraft collision.

 The officers can be distinguished from their armed colleagues as they wear white caps, high visibility jackets and drive conventionally motorway marked battenburg liveried vehicles and are unarmed.
 They can be regularly seen on the strategic motorway network surrounding the airport, the perimeter roads and also on the terminal forecourts where, along with enforcing the road traffic regulations and assisting the free flow of vehicles, they undertake a highly visible public reassurance counter-terrorism role.

 This small group of highly specialised officers have led the implementation of new legislation, the Railway & Transport Safety Act to regulate drink flying offences in the UK.
 Seen as being particularly controversial, information about a suspected offence is normally received from either the airline or airport security personnel.
 Having informed police, there is a requirement that such allegations are investigated which is undertaken by these officers.
 Utilising special breath test devices, officers screen crews accused of having consumed alcohol to prove or disprove the allegation.
 These rules relate not only to pilots, air traffic controllers, cabin crews but also to ground engineers.
 Penalties imposed by Courts are particularly severe although the majority of individuals who have been convicted have been foreign members of crew working for foreign carriers.